wowczarek/pbnet/README.md

 - A serial port and a null-modem cable, or Piotr Piatek's USB adapter (http://www.pisi.com.pl/piotr433/usb100_e.htm)
 - Linux or WSL, anything with a serial port connected to your PB-2000C, a C compiler
 - The host daemon uses POSIX calls and Linux' TUN API, but it should be easily portable to BSD and other POSIX compatible OSes
-- There is nothing wrong with Windows anymore really and a native Windows port is of course possible, but it is not the author's priority
+- There is nothing wrong with Windows anymore really and a native Windows port is of course possible, but this is not the author's priority

 #### PB-2000C / AI-1000